Don’t Share Those Updates on Your Candidacy

 As you wait to hear back from programs after submitting your MBA applications, it’s normal to have a moment of panic—either immediately, or at some point a little later on.
-You’ve agonized over your materials for months.
+After all, you’ve agonized over your materials for months.
 Now, you just want to know where you’re going to end up.
 If only you could get some updates on your candidacy from the admissions office!

 When that moment of panic hits, try to remind yourself that you pulled together the absolute best set of materials that you could.
 Everyone feels extremely anxious in the weeks between due dates and interview invitations.
 If there’s anything you can do to keep your mind off of “The Wait”—do it.